yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 220301 | Over limit to delivered ad. | Number of ads set to be distributed exceeded the limit.
 220302 | Over limit to ad under account. | Number of ads under an account exceeded the limit.
 220310 | Over limit to ad group under account. | Number of ad groups under an account exceeded the limit.
+220311 | Over limit to label under account. | Number of labels under an account exceeded the limit.
 220322 | Invalid tracking parameter. | Invalid string (such as invalid Tracking Parameter, etc.) was found.
 220323 | Tracking parameter is not available for this type of ad distribution. | There is a Tracking Parameter which is not available for the ad product.
 220324 | Entered tracking parameter cannot be used. | There is a Tracking Parameter which is not available for the YDN-unaligned tracking tool, or a discontinued Tracking Parameter.